uwacyber/cits2006/cits2006-labs/lab-5-ids.md

 In order to perform IDS, we need to first understand how to access and manipulate dataset we will be using.
 This is done by using [Pandas](https://pandas.pydata.org/), a Python library for data analysis.
 We will use Pandas to access the dataset and perform data analysis.
 If you already know how to use Pandas, you may skip this section (you can always come back as necessary).

 {% hint style="info" %}
-In this section, we will be using the pandas.ipynb from the zip file.
+We will be using the pandas.ipynb from the zip file.
 {% endhint %}

 ### 5.3.1.
 Loading the data